Phi-gif/Time_series_project/README.md

 Does not include beverages with alcohol percentage less than 1.15.

-Goal : model the signal using time series and predict the beer production in Australia for the years 1996 to 1998 (36 months)
+Goal : Model the signal using time series and predict the beer production in Australia for the years 1996 to 1998 (36 months)

+Software : R